pasahe/Bayesian-spatio-temporal-analysis-of-COVID-19-in-Catalonia/README.md

 - *1_Processed/*: this folder contains the processed data from *MakingData.R*

-To have the data that would be inside the '2_Analysed/' folder, *SAE.R* has to be compiled.
-We have not uploaded them because of the high amount of memory that they have.
+To have the data that would be inside the *2_Analysed/* folder, *SAE.R* has to be compiled.
+We have not uploaded them because of the big size of the files.

 ### Shiny application